mrnyby/i2wd-workshop/css-basics.md

 ### ID Selectors

 Every HTML element also supports an optional `id` attribute which can be used to uniquely identify elements on a page.
-One reason you might use the `id` attribute is to ensure that only one element and nothing else gets a CSS rule applied to it.
+ID selectors are very similar to class selectors.
+Whereas a class can appear on a page countless times, there should only be one occurence of any one ID on the page at a time.

 ```html
 <button id="big-red-button">LAUNCH MISSILES</button>